 Students will be introduced to planning-related issues grounded in an appreciation of city life and city structures, and will be prepared for advanced studies and careers related to urban planning, such as community development, real estate, municipal governance, international development or education.Certificate in Urban Planning Studies

 English for SDG Advancement Program

-Advancing on Queen’s University’s targets related to the United Nations Sustainable Development Goals (SDGs), English for SDG Advancement is a three-week immersive and customized English program geared towards intermediate language learners to refine and hone their understanding of English vocabulary and grammatical structures.
+Advancing Queen’s University’s targets related to the United Nations Sustainable Development Goals (SDGs), English for SDG Advancement is a three-week immersive and customized English program geared towards intermediate language learners to refine and hone their understanding of English vocabulary and grammatical structures.

-This innovative new program will provide learners the opportunity to interact with and learn from Queen’s University researchers and staff who are pursuing and implementing SDGs, including a #1 world ranking for SDG 1 (No Poverty) and SDG 16 (Peace, Justice, and Strong Institutions).English for SDG Advancement
+Learners have the opportunity to interact with and learn from Queen’s University researchers and staff who are pursuing and implementing SDGs, including a #1 world ranking for SDG 1 (No Poverty) and SDG 16 (Peace, Justice, and Strong Institutions).English for SDG Advancement

 Collaborative Masters Program in Applied Sustainability